monikazm/eth-mike-backend/README.md

 **Please make sure the correct robot model is selected before building/deploying** (at the left end of the MAIN_All_In_One.vi diagram).

 ## Installation
-During LabView installation, add the `myRIO software bundle` package to the installation.
+During LabView installation, add the `myRIO software bundle` or select `Real-Time module` & `myRIO toolkit` package to the installation.
+If the installation crashes during the installation of the VI package manager, try this tip [here](https://knowledge.ni.com/KnowledgeArticleDetails?id=kA03q000000ww5ZCAQ&l=de-CH).

 ## LabView Programming
 You can find a good introduction to LabView [here](https://youtu.be/ZHNlKyYzrPE).